acfoltzer/nbt/README.md

 ## Installation

-To install in pre-existing project, append 'nbt' to the build-depends field in your projects cabal file.
+To install in a pre-existing project, append 'nbt' to the build-depends field in your projects cabal file.
 Then add 'nbt-0.6' to the extra-deps in stack.yaml.

 Or to build from source:
 ```bash